 Example: the ERT could state in the review report: "Party Z's reporting on GHG emission projections is complete and transparent.
-The ERT notes that presenting separate projections for emissions from sectors covered by the ETS and the ESD would further facilitate the assessment of whether Party Z is on track to achieving its target."
+The ERT notes that presenting separate projections for emissions from sectors covered by the ETS and the ESD would further fa the assessment of whether Party Z is on track to achieving its target."

 - The ERT should reflect in sections II.C and II.C.3 of the TRR whether the Party provided projections for 2020 and 2030 separately for the ETS and non-ETS sectors. - 2.
-How to treat a reporting requirement to present on a gas-by-gas basis the 'with additional measures' projections - According to the UNFCCC reporting guidelines on NCs, reporting 'with additional measures' projections is a "may" requirement; however, presenting the projections by gas is a "shall" reporting requirement. - The ERT should first establish whether the Party reported the 'with additional measures' projections and, if such projections were not reported, the ERT should formulate an encouragement for the Party to report such information in its next submission.
-However, if the projections were reported, the ERT should check whether they were presented on a gas-by-gas basis.
-If these non-mandatory projections were not presented on a gas-by-gas basis, the ERT should assess whether the gap in reporting is an issue of transparency (if the gap can be adequately explained by the Party) or of completeness (where the gap in reporting cannot be explained by the Party) and the ERT should take note that providing information on a gas-by-gas basis, as per the UNFCCC reporting guidelines on BRs, would improve the transparency or completeness of the reporting. - 3.
-How to review projections of GHG emissions from international aviation and maritime transport not being reported separately - According to the UNFCCC reporting guidelines on NCs, reporting GHG emission projections related to fuel sold to ships and aircraft engaged in international transport separately and not including them in the national totals is a "shall" reporting requirement to be carried out "to the extent possible". - The ERT should formulate a recommendation for the Party to report the projections separately to the extent possible.

-- 4. How to review consistency between trends, projections and target with regard to the inclusion of LULUCF and NF3 - In accordance with paragraph 34 of the UNFCCC reporting guidelines on NCs, Parties shall present their projections on a sectoral basis to the extent possible.
-In accordance with paragraph 35 of those guidelines, Parties shall present the projections on a gas-by-gas basis.
-The revised UNFCCC reporting guidelines on annual inventories for Annex I Parties (decision 24/CP.19) introduced the reporting of NF3. - There are cases when a Party reports on LULUCF and NF3 in relation to GHG emission trends and does not include LULUCF and NF3 in the projections, when LULUCF is not included in its target, and does not include NF3 in the projections, when NF3 is included in its target. - The Party is required to report projections for each sector and gas irrespective of whether a gas or sector is included in its target.
-The ERT should recommend that the Party include projections for the missing sector (e.g. LULUCF) or gas2 to the extent possible.
+How to treat a reporting requirement to present on a gas-by-gas basis the 'with additional measures' projections - According to paragraph 28 of the UNFCCC reporting guidelines on NCs, reporting 'with additional measures' projections is a "may" requirement; however, according to paragraph 35 of those guidelines, if the WAM projections were reported, presenting the projections by gas is a "shall" reporting requirement. - The ERT should first establish whether the Party reported the 'with additional measures' projections and, if such projections were not reported and the Party has reported planned PaMs, the ERT should formulate an encouragement for the Party to report a WAM scenario in its next submission.
+However, if the WAM projections were reported, the ERT should check whether they were presented on a gas-by-gas basis.
+If the WAM scenario was not presented on a gas-by-gas basis, the ERT should make a recommendation on completeness. - 3.
+How to review projections of GHG emissions from international aviation and maritime transport not being reported separately - According to paragraph 36 of the UNFCCC reporting guidelines on NCs, reporting GHG emission projections related to fuel sold to ships and aircraft engaged in international transport ("international bunker fuels") separately and not including them in the national totals is a "shall" reporting requirement to be carried out "to the extent possible". - The ERT should formulate a recommendation for the Party to report those projections separately, to the extent possible. - 4.
+How to review consistency between - In accordance with paragraph 34 of the UNFCCC reporting guidelines on NCs, Parties shall present their projections on a sectoral basis to the extent possible.
+In accordance with paragraph 35 of those guidelines, Parties shall present the projections on a gas-bygas basis.
+The revised UNFCCC reporting guidelines on annual inventories for Annex I Parties (decision 24/CP.19) introduced the reporting of NF3.